opentelekomcloud/terraform-opentelekomcloud-modules/examples/vpc/README.md

 # VPC

-Configuration in this directory creates a 2 VPC with first with 2 subnets, and second with one.
+Configuration in this directory creates a 2 VPC first with 2 subnets, and second with one.

 ## Usage